Harold Boué aka Abstraxion and Lion’s Drums, is a French producer based in Marseille.

 He started to produce music as Abstraxion in 2005, and has so far released a fair amount of EP’s as well as two studio albums (“Break of Lights” on Nicolas Jaar’s label Other People – 2013 & “She Thought She Would Last Forever” on Biologic Records – 2016).
 His latest EP “Black Vulture” was released May 2019 on Jennifer Cardini’s label Dischi Autunno, including remixes by Black Merlin and Interstellar Funk.

-In 2018 he felt the desire to explore different musical territories and launched Lion’s Drums which he now develops alongside the Abstraxion project.
-As a tribute to his city, Lion’s Drums creates music with Marseille in mind: a bit rough, luminous though and influenced by elements of Mediterranean, African and Northern European cultures.
-This has translated into a heavily percussive sound, in which tribal disco grooves invoke the spirits of voodoo-techno.
-He released a first EP on John Talabot’s label Hivern Discs which featured a track co-written with Fantastic Man and made a psychedelic acid remix of Goca Dunya from Turkish band Altin Gün.
+In 2018 Harold felt the desire to explore different musical territories and launched Lion’s Drums, which he’s developing in parallel with his Abstraxion project.
+Lion’s Drums music is inspired from and pays tribute to the character of his city Marseille: a bit rough though luminous, and influenced by elements of the Mediterranean, African and Northern European cultures.
+This translates into heavily percussive sounds, in which tribal disco grooves invoke the spirits of voodoo-techno.
+He released a first EP on John Talabot’s label Hivern Discs, which featured a track co-written with Fantastic Man, and made a psychedelic acid remix of “Goca Dunya” by Turkish band Altin Gün.